-Supplemental Projects are defined in the Operating Agreement as a transmission expansion or enhancement not needed to comply with PJM reliability, operational performance, FERC Form No. 715 or economic criteria and is not a State Agreement Approach project.
+Supplemental Projects are defined in the Operating Agreement as a-transmission expansions or enhancements not needed to comply with PJM reliability, operational performance, FERC Form No. 715 or economic criteria and is not a State Agreement Approach projects.
 The Transmission Owners plan Supplemental Projects in accordance with the Attachment M-3 Process.
-Projects planned through the Attachment M-3 Process could include those that: (i) expand or enhance the transmission system; (ii) address local reliability issues; (iii) maintain the existing transmission system; (iv) comply with regulatory requirements or (v) implement Transmission Owner asset management activities (which could include needs related to a transmission facility approaching the end of its useful life as determined in accordance with good utility practice.
+Projects planned through the Attachment M-3 Process could include those that : (i) expand or enhance the transmission system (including addressing transmission facilities at the end of its their life as determined in accordance with good utility practice) but are not required for compliance with the following PJM criteria: system reliability, operational performance or economic criteria, pursuant to a determination by the Office of the Interconnection and is not a state public policy project; (ii) address local reliability issues; (iii) maintain the existing transmission-system; (iv) comply with regulatory requirements or (v) implement Transmission-Owner asset management activities (which could include needs related to a transmission facility approaching the end of its useful life as determined in accordance with good utility practice.

-Pursuant to the Attachment M-3 Process, Supplemental Projects are presented through the TEAC (230 kV and above facilities) or the Subregional RTEP Committees (below 230 kV facilities) for review and comment in a three-part meeting process that includes at a minimum (i) an Assumptions Meeting, (ii) a Needs Meeting and (iii) a Solutions Meeting.
-The Subregional RTEP Committees' Solutions Meetings are followed by a round of comments before the Transmission Owners finalize the Supplemental Projects.
+Pursuant to the Attachment M-3 Process, Supplemental Projects are presented through the TEAC (230 kV and above facilities) or the Subregional RTEP Committees (below 230 kV facilities) for review and comment in a three-part meeting process that includes at a minimum: (i) an Assumptions Meeting, (ii) a Needs Meeting; and, (iii) a Solutions Meeting.
+The TEAC or Subregional RTEP Committees' Solutions Meetings are followed by a round of comments before the Transmission Owners finalize the Supplemental Projects.
 The stakeholders are provided a final comment period before the Supplemental Project is included in the Local Plan.
-Supplemental Projects included in the Local Plan are provided to the TEAC and the PJM Board as informational before integrating the Supplemental Project into the RTEP base case.
-Supplemental Projects are not approved by the PJM Board.
-It should also be noted that prior to integrating a Supplemental Project into the RTEP base case PJM performs a "do no harm study" to evaluate whether a proposed Supplemental Project will not adversely impact the reliability of the Transmission System as represented in the planning models used in all other PJM reliability planning studies.
-In this way, Supplemental Projects are subject to similar, open, transparent and participatory PJM committee activities, as are PJM RTEP Projects (comprising Regional RTEP Projects and Subregional RTEP Projects; see discussion of TEAC and Subregional RTEP Committees).
+Supplemental Projects included in the Local Plan are provided to the TEAC and the PJM Board as informational before integrating the Supplemental Project into the RTEP base case Supplemental Projects are not approved by the PJM Board.
+It should also be noted that prior to integrating a Supplemental Project into the RTEP base case, PJM performs a "do no harm study" to evaluate whether a proposed Supplemental Project will not adversely impact the reliability of the Transmission System based on PJM's and the relevant Transmission Owner's criteria as represented in the planning models used in all other PJM reliability planning studies.
+If PJM determines that the proposed Supplemental Project will not adversely impact the reliability of the Transmission System, the proposed Supplemental Project maywill be integrated into the RTEP base case.
+In this way, Supplemental Projects are subject to similar, open, transparent and participatory PJM committee activities, as are the projects planned under PJM's operational controlRTEP process.
+PJM RTEP Projects (comprising Regional RTEP Projects and Subregional RTEP Projects; see discussion of TEAC and Subregional RTEP Committees).